 Hepatitis E is a disease that affects the liver of a person and is caused by a small virus called HEV or hepatitis E virus.
 Found worldwide, Hepatitis E is most common in East and South Asia.
-The hepatitis E virus is transmitted mainly through contamination of drinking water by stools of infected persons, therefore, people with poor sanitation are at higher risk for the disease.
+The hepatitis E virus is transmitted mainly through contamination of drinking water by stools of infected persons.
+Therefore, people with poor sanitation are at higher risk for the disease.
 Due to poor sanitation, the hepatitis E virus from stools of infected people often contaminates drinking water or enters the food chain.
 While the disease is self-limiting, a large number of people with a suppressed immune system need some medical assistance.

 Most of the symptoms typically last only 2-6 weeks and are similar to those experienced during other liver illnesses.
 In some rare cases, the infection can grow acute, resulting in fulminant hepatitis and may even lead to death by acute liver failure.
 Pregnant women are more at risk of hepatitis E turning acute.
 Infected women in the second or third trimester of pregnancy are at an increased risk of acute liver failure, foetal loss and mortality.

-Since the cases of hepatitis E infection are clinically non-distinguishable from other types of acute viral hepatitis, the diagnosis is usually suspected in epidemiologic settings including the occurrence of several cases in localities, or in regions with risk of water contamination, if the disease is more severe in pregnant women, or if the possibility of hepatitis A has already been excluded.
+Since the cases of hepatitis E infection are clinically non-distinguishable from other types of acute viral hepatitis, the diagnosis is usually suspected including the occurrence of cases in localities, or regions with risk of water contamination.
+It is also checked whether the disease is more severe in pregnant women.

 As hepatitis E infection is usually self-limiting, hospitalization is generally not required.
-Moreover, there is no specific treatment available that can alter the course of acute hepatitis E. Hospitalization is usually required only for people with fulminant hepatitis or for symptomatic pregnant women.
-People with chronic hepatitis E and poor immune response are recommended specific treatment using antiviral drug ribavirin.
+Moreover, there is no specific treatment available that can alter the course of acute hepatitis E. Hospitalization is generally only needed for people with fulminant hepatitis or for symptomatic pregnant women.
+People with chronic hepatitis E and inadequate immune response are recommended specific treatment using antiviral drug ribavirin.

-In order to prevent hepatitis E infections at population levels people should have access to clean drinking water and proper sanitation system.
-If there is an outbreak of hepatitis E in a region, people can reduce the risk of infection by maintain household hygiene and avoiding use of water from open sources where faecal waste may have contaminated the water.
+To prevent hepatitis E infections at population levels, people should have access to clean drinking water and proper sanitation system.
+If there is an outbreak of hepatitis E in a region, people can reduce the risk of infection by maintaining household hygiene and avoiding contact with contaminated water.
 It is also recommended to boil water before consumption.
-People should also ensure that their food, especially that include meat or meat based products, is always properly cooked.
+People should also ensure that their food, mainly that include meat or meat-based products, is always properly cooked.
 Undercooked food may allow hepatitis E virus to enter and infect a person.